15A NCAC 07H .0205 COASTAL WETLANDS

-(2) Coastal wetland alteration not meeting the exemption criteria of this Rule requires a CAMA permit.
-CAMA permit applications for coastal wetland alterations are subject to review by the North Carolina Wildlife Commission, North Carolina Division of Marine Fisheries, U.S. Fish and Wildlife Service, and National Marine Fisheries Service in order to determine whether or not the proposed activity will have an adverse impact on the habitat or fisheries resources.
+(2) Coastal wetland alteration not meeting the exemption criteria of this Rule shall require a CAMA permit.
+CAMA permit applications for coastal wetland alterations are subject to review by the North Carolina Wildlife Commission, North Carolina Division of Marine Fisheries, U.S. Fish and Wildlife Service, and National Marine Fisheries Service in order to determine whether or not the proposed activity will have a significant adverse impact on the habitat or fisheries resources.

 Eff.
 September 9, 1977;

 Amended Eff.
 September 1, 2016; November 1, 2009; August 1, 1998; October 1, 1993; May 1, 1990; January 24, 1978.